gismondichris/gismondichris.github.io/projects.md

 ---

-The projects below were chosen to help demonstrate some of my technilogical experiences.
+The projects below were chosen to help demonstrate some of my technological experiences.
 Most of the projects below were completed to address specific issues in my workplace.
 The descriptions highlight what the project accomplished, some of the challenges of each project, and how those challenges were approached.